Living Will

 POLSTs & DNRs

-A Do-Not-Resuscitate (DNR) form is a medical order that lets health care professionals know if you want life-saving measures performed if you stop breathing.
-This can include mouth-to-mouth and pressing on the chest, electric shock to restart the heart, breathing tubes and medication.
+A Do-Not-Resuscitate (DNR) form tells health care providers your preferences for life-saving measures if you experience respiratory failure.
+This can include mouth-to-mouth and cardiopulmonary resuscitation (CPR), electric shock to restart the heart, breathing tubes and medication.

 Considerations for Creating a Living Will